 For more information on the needs assessment process go to Needs Assessment and Services Coordination.

-What can I expect from a Behaviour Support Services?
+What can I expect from Behaviour Support Services?

-Generally, people should be seen within one week after receiving a referral from their NASC and an assessment will start within 21 days.
+Generally, people should be seen within 1 week after receiving a referral from their NASC and an assessment will start within 21 days.